Story written by Bjørn Unnersaker, CEO at NARD

 In our office, we have a presentation with quotes from clients that are satisfied with the work we've done.
 Obviously, everyone loves a compliment, but we have a culture where we share the ones we get as a team.
 I think that when our clients tell us how much they appreciate our services, or when we have a great story out in media that's changing people's perception (we're also doing PR), those are the days I really feel that we've done some Real Work.

-How does one day in your life look like and what does it entail?
+What does one day in your life look like and what does it entail?

 I usually have at least one client meeting, and I would be involved in some sales and project management.
 I plan my workday the night before, and I always end up with some unexpected changes during work.
 Therefore, I typically also do some work after putting my children to bed.